graezykev/designgreat/packages/docs-design-system/scripts/documentation-review/PROMPT_TEMPLATE.md

 - **Step 1**: Shorthand references (e.g., `grey.12`) are allowed in reference columns - filter and
   review manually
+- **Step 3**: Inline demos (`spacing-demo`, `color-demo` divs) are visual references only and don't exempt tokens from needing usage in subsequent demos - some tokens may be intentionally not demonstrated (acceptable)
 - **Step 6**: Exclude legitimate utility classes (`.color-demo`, `.spacing-demo`) - only flag problematic patterns
 - **Step 7**: Layout dimensions (`180px`, `140px`, etc.) are acceptable - exclude from checks